 Overview

-Since its establishment in 2008, the Centre has received over £50M in funding, graduated more than 100 PhD students, involved over 110 academic staff and interacted with over 80 external partners.
-Through STBAH, one of Centre’s innovation programmes, it has worked with 120 SMEs to help generate £14M of grant income and £12M of investment*.
+Since its establishment in 2008, the centre has received over £50M in funding, graduated more than 170 PhD students, involved over 100 academic staff and interacted with over 80 external partners.
 Through our public engagement activities, we have shared our research with a wide range of audiences including policymakers, school children, businesses and festival goers.

 What we offer